-$GE_i = 100 - \alpha (Expenditures_i)^2$
+$$GE_i = 100 - \alpha (Expenditures_i)^2$$

-where GE_i represents the government expenditure score in country i; Expenditures_i represents the average total government spending at all levels as a percentage of GDP for the most recent three years; and α is a coefficient to control for variation among scores (set at 0.03).
+where GE_i represents the government expenditure score in country i; Expenditures, represents the average total government spending at all levels as a percentage of GDP for the most recent three years; and α is a coefficient to control for variation among scores (set at 0.03).
 The minimum component score is zero.

-In most cases, the Index uses general government expenditure data that include all levels of government such as federal, state, and local.
-In cases where data on general government spending are not available, data on central government expenditures are used instead.
+For most countries, the Index uses general government expenditure data for all levels of government, from national to local.
+In cases where data on general government spending are not available, data on central government expenditures are used.